cloudnativenow/heracles-docs/docs/workshop-installation-guide.md

 ## Check HLA Services Status for your NOW Instance

 1. Login to your NOW Instance as an Administrator
+1. Set your `Profile Time Zone` accordingly (e.g. `US\Eastern`)

+   > NOTE: Log out and back in to make sure your `Profile Time Zone` is set correctly.
+Failure to do so will adversly affect the workshop and using basic HLA functions like searching and finding log entries.

 1. In your browser add the following to your instance URL `xmlstats.do?include=services_status`
 1. Check **Services Status** are as follows: